silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/04_Preview.md

 }
 ```

-The `CMSEditLink()` method is also very easy to implement, because the edit link used by
+The `getCMSEditLink()` method is also very easy to implement, because the edit link used by
 `ModelAdmin` is predictable.

 If you aren't using [CMSEditLinkExtension](/developer_guides/model/managing_records#getting-an-edit-link),